Knight-Wu/articles/linux 相关/linux 原理.md

 #### process creation
 分为两个步骤, fork() 和exec()
 * fork()
-fork() creates a child process that is a copy of the current task.
-It differs from the parent only in its PID (which is unique), its PPID (parent’s PID, which is set to the original process),
+ creates a child process that is a copy of the current task.
+It differs from the parent only in its PID (which is unique), its PPID (parent’s PID, which is set to the original process), linux 的fork 不同于传统的fork, 是基于copy on write,
 * exec()
-The second function, exec(), loads a newexecutable into the address space and begins executing it.
+ loads a newexecutable into the address space and begins executing it.
 ### 12. memory management
 #### pages
 Most 32-bit architectures have 4KB pages, whereas most 64-bit architectures have 8KB pages.This implies that on a machine with 4KB pages and 1GB of memory, physical memory is divided into 262,144 distinct pages.